apideck-libraries/portman/README.md

   - **key (String)** : The key that will be targeted in the request Headers to overwrite/extend.
   - **value (String)** : The value that will be used to overwrite/extend the value in the request headers OR use the [Postman Dynamic variables](https://learning.Postman.com/docs/writing-scripts/script-references/variables-list/) to use dynamic values like `{{$guid}}` or `{{$randomInt}}`.
-  - **overwrite (Boolean true/false | Default: true)** : Overwrites the request header value OR attach the value to the original request header value.
+  - **overwrite (Boolean true/false | Default: true)** : Overwrites the request header value OR attaches the value to the original request header value.
   - **remove (Boolean true/false | Default: false)** : Removes the request headers

 - **overwriteRequestBody (Array)** :